JaimeLynSchatz/fan_fic/Cory_Doctorow_-_With_a_Little_Help.md

 "It was a very fine dinner.
 You have interesting friends."

 "Sara is lovely," he said.
 "She and I -- well, we had a thing once.
 She's a remarkable person.
-Of course, you're a remarkable person, too, Lawrence."
+Of course, you're a remarkable person, too, Batman."

-Lawrence's pan reminded him again that he was getting edgy.
+Batman's pan reminded him again that he was getting edgy.
 He shushed it.

 "You're smart, we know that.
 88th percentile.
 Looks like you could go higher, judging from the work we've evaluated for you.
 I can't say as your performance as a private eye is very good, though.
 If I hadn't intervened, you'd still be standing outside Anja's apartment building harassing her neighbors."

 His pan was ready to call for an ambulance.
-Lawrence looked down and saw his hands clenched into fists.
+Batman looked down and saw his hands clenched into fists.
 "You're Securitat," he said.

 "Let me put it this way," the man said, leaning back.
 "I'm not one of Anja's neighbors."

-"You're Securitat," Lawrence said again.
+"You're Securitat," Batman said again.
 "I haven't done anything wrong --"

 "You came here," Randy said.
 "You had every reason to believe that you were taking part in something illegal.
 You lied to the Securitat man at Penn Station today --"

-Lawrence switched his pan's feedback mechanisms off altogether.
+Batman switched his pan's feedback mechanisms off altogether.
 Posy, at her window, a penny stuck in the governor of her radiator, rose in his mind.

 "Everyone was treating me like a criminal -- from the minute I stepped out of